lakkatv/lakka-website/content/articles/2016/10/27/lakka-included-in-noobs.md

 I'd like to thank the Raspberry Pi Foundation for including Lakka in their list.
 It will certainly make it much easier for everyone to play with Lakka.

-The next releases will address their remarks about usability concerns and should make Lakka usable with a wider audience.
+The next releases will address their remarks about usability concerns and should make Lakka usable to a wider audience.